aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 * Can dedent (remove indentation from) extracted snippets.
 * Checks for and logs a variety of problems, including conflicting snippet tags (same tag in multiple files).
-* Besides a procesing log, produces a report of files with problems and an index mapping snippet tags back to the file(s) that contain them.
+* Besides a processing log, produces a report of files with problems and an index mapping snippet tags back to the file(s) that contain them.

 It does not have the following features of the AWS Docs tool:

 * Extract metadata from snippets for use in catalogs.
 The metadata tags are recognized, but do not do anything, in this snippet extractor.

 ## Snippet tags

 Snippet tags are special single-line comments in source files.
 They must not